CARTAvis/carta-controller/docs/src/configuration.rst

 By default, the controller attempts to write log files to the ``/var/log/carta`` directory.
 Please ensure that this directory exists and that the ``carta`` user has write permission.

+The default starting and top-level data directory is ``/usr/share/carta``.
+If you installed the backend from an Ubuntu package, this directory should contain a default welcome image.
+If this directory doesn't exist, the controller will attempt to fall back to ``/usr/local/share/carta``, which is the default install location for a backend built from source.
+If neither location exists, you must explicitly configure the starting and top-level directories.

 .. _config-controller:

 Controller Configuration